xriley/devAid-Theme/README.md

 **Demo:** https://themes.3rdwavemedia.com/bootstrap-templates/startup/devaid-free-bootstrap-theme-for-developers-side-projects/

 devAid is a free Bootstrap theme designed to **help developers promote their personal projects**.
 It comes with **4 colour schemes**.
-The **source LESS files** are included so you can easily make styling customisations.
+The **source SCSS files** are included so you can easily make styling customisations.

 ## Author & License